rajesh-cs18/softEng_assignment/paper2/readme.md

 ### **RESULTS**

-The preliminary results of the analysis of pair programming confirms the higher concentration level as compared to solo programming.
+As per the author's finding and analysis of pair programming confirms the higher concentration level as compared to solo programming.

 [Click to move back](../readme.md)